Meniscus tear: traumatic or degenerative?

 Clinical examination

-The doctor checks the knee joint:
+The doctor checks the knee joint for:

 • Swelling (joint effusion)

-• Pressure pain along the joint column
+• Pressure pain along the joint line

-In addition, targeted meniscus tests used:
+In addition, targeted meniscus tests are used:

 - McMurray test

-- Peely grinding test
+- Apley grinding test

-- Steinmann-I and II test
+- Steinmann I and II tests

 👉 Note:

-• Joint splitting (indication of osteoarthritis)
+• Joint space narrowing (indication of osteoarthritis)

 Magnetic resonance imaging (MRI)